 Milner, Helen.
 1992.
 "International Theories of Cooperation among Nations."
 World Politics.
 April.
 Vol. 44.
 No. 3.

+Park, Seung.
+1984.
+Development Economics.
+Seoul: Pakyoungsa.
 Sakong, Il.
 1993.
 Korea in the World Economy.
-Washinton, DC: Institute for International Economics.
+Washington, DC: Institute for International Economics.

 Sanjayalall.
 1992.
 "Technological Capabilities and Industrialization."
 World Development.
 Vol. 20.
 No. 2.

 The IPE Program(ed.).
 1995.
 Korea's Economic Diplomacy: Survival as a Trading Nation.
 Seoul: The Sejong Institute.

 World Resources Institute.
 Economic Growth and Human Development. http:// www. wri. org/wr-98-99/econgrow.htm#overview

 S. M. Eisenstadt, 1966, Modernization: Protest and Change, Englewood Cliffs: N. J., P. 1.